-From cute cafes and romantic wine bars, to delicious dim sum and tasty Middle Eastern cuisine, it’s time to reveal some of the best restaurants, bars and cafes in Shepherd’s Bush.
+From cute cafes and romantic wine bars, to immersive dining experiences, delicious dim sum and tasty Middle Eastern cuisine, it’s time to reveal some of the best restaurants in Shepherd’s Bush.

 Shepherd’s Bush, Chez Boo, W12 – Whatever you call it, this is a buzzy London area with plenty to shout about.
 Just 11 minutes from Oxford Circus on the Central Line, thousands flock here each day to visit Westfield, recently crowned Europe’s largest shopping centre.
 With over 450 shops and restaurants (and growing all the time…) it’s easy to spend a day getting totally lost in the vast complex.

 But step foot outside and you’ll soon discover more about this amazing area’s heart and soul.
 With its famous green and bustling market, plenty of shops and restaurants, and some long-standing creative spots too (Bush Hall, O2 Academy and Bush Theatre I’m talking about you!) there’s so much to experience in Shepherd’s Bush!